 Although Tulum Beach is one long stretch of beach with just a couple of interruptions for rock formations, we can still mention some beach names that have been named after local attractions or features.

-Also, Tulum beach can also be neatly divided into two categories: north beaches, and south beaches both amazing but definitely each one with a different ambiance.
+Also, Tulum Beach can also be neatly divided into two categories: north beaches, and south beaches both are amazing but definitely each one with a different ambiance.

 South beaches are more populated with hotels and beach clubs and are thus more crowded.
 If you like partying, and bars, and want to get pampered in the best hotels in Tulum, you should pick the south beaches.
 But you can also find tranquil beach clubs here as well.
 You will see further down in this post.

 The north beaches are closer to the ruins on a stretch of coast that is less developed with fewer restaurants and hotels and therefore it’s more tranquil and peaceful, except on weekends.